 On transferring to Key Stage Two (Years 3 to 6), the children will be encouraged to broaden, and study in greater detail the various learning areas.
 Reading material will be presented, which will increase vocabulary and also take account of the changing interests of the children as they mature.

-Language activities (including speaking and listening, creative writing, handwriting and spelling) take on a more defined role as the children progress through Key Stage Two, as do the other important subject areas of Numeracy, Science, Information & Communication Technology, History, Geography, Art, Design & Technology, Music, Physical Education, SMSC.
+Language activities (including speaking and listening, creative writing, handwriting and spelling) take on a more defined role as the children progress through Key Stage Two, as do the other important subject areas of Maths, Science, Computing, History, Geography, Art, Design & Technology, Music, Physical Education, PHSE.
 Modern Foreign Language and Religious Education.
 The children will be encouraged to put forward their points of view on various issues, solve problems and make judgments regarding their work in school and life in general.

 Children are set weekly home learning tasks, the amount depending on the scheme of work they are following.
 We would appreciate it if you could support your child by encouraging them to complete their home learning.
 Another way you can help your child is by reading to them and later listening to them read, as well as supporting them in their learning of their times tables.
 Children with particular learning needs, may be provided with additional work for completion at home.